sybrenstuvel/flickrapi/README.md

     pip install -r requirements.txt

-then run `nosetest` in the top-level directory.
+then run `py.test` in the top-level directory.

 Generating the documentation
 ----------------------------